-As at November 30, 2019, the Company had net working capital of \$196,370 (February 28,2019 - \$55,409) and cash and cash equivalents of \$177,483 (February 28, 2019 - \$187,106).
+As at February 29, 2020, the Company had net working capital of \$239 (February 28, 2019 - \$55,409) and cash and cash equivalents of \$52,384 (February 28, 2019 - \$187,106).
 The Company anticipates similar general and administrative expenses over the next quarter and anticipates significant expenditures required on projects in Mexico and as dictated by option agreements for these projects (See MINERAL PROPERTIES section of this report).
-As at November 30, 2019, the Company had sufficient liquidity to meet its obligations for the current fiscal year.
-The Company may require additional financing to fulfill project expenditure requirements for the next fiscal year.
+The Company will require additional financing to fulfill project expenditure requirements for the next fiscal year.